MiR-122: Use as a biomarker

 miR-122 has recently been explored as a potential biomarker for various hepatic conditions.
 A change in levels of miR-122 in the blood has been confirmed as an indicator for viral-, alcohol- and chemical-induced liver injury as well as Transplant rejection after Liver transplantation.
 This change is noted before increased amino-transferase activity, making it an early indicator of liver disease and hepatocellular injury of liver grafts prior to liver transplantation.

 There is a great deal of research into the use of miR-122 as a biomarker for hepatitis C. While some studies dispute its efficacy for diagnosing Hep C, other research indicates that it may be useful in diagnosing specific forms of hepatitis.
 In addition, decreased levels of miR-122 in liver biopsies have been linked to a strain of hepatitis C that is resistant to interferon therapy.

 miR-122 has also been suggested as a biomarker for hepatectomy-induced liver injury in patients with hepatocellular carcinoma.

-It is important to note that detection of miR-122 and other microRNAs in Body fluid like blood can be interfered by heparin contaminated.
+Detection of miR-122 and other microRNAs in Body fluid like blood can be interfered by heparin contaminated.
 The commonly used anticoagulant heparin profoundly inhibits the by reverse transcription polymerase chain reaction (RT-PCR) used for microRNA quantification.